 Reducing Overall Stress:

 It seems obvious to state that eliminating stress should help reduce cortisol levels.
-Sometimes it is hard to see the forest for the trees when it comes to stress in your life.
+Sometimes, though, it is hard to see the forest for the trees when it comes to stress in your life.

 Big things to look at include financial stress and relationship stress.